 - a.
 The Rules and Regulations shall apply to all users of, and all persons on, any portion of either Airport.
 Provisions hereof concerning the safety and security of the Airports shall apply to all persons within the County. - b.
-The Rules and Regulations, including amendments thereto, shall apply to all persons having a lease, permit or agreement with the County to the fullest extent permitted under such lease, permit or agreement, even where the application of the Rules and Regulations may impose a new or different obligation than existed at the time of execution of such lease, permit or agreement. - c.
+The Rules and Regulations, including amendments thereto, shall apply to all persons having a lease, permit or agreement with the County to the fullest extent permitted under such lease, permit or agreement, even where the application of the Rules and Regulations may impose a new or different obligation than existed at the time of execution of such lease, permit or agreement.
+Adequate time to become compliant will be grated within reason for a particular purpose unless other wise directed by any other agency having jurisdiction outside of the control of the County. - c.
 The Airports Director may waive all or any portion of the Rules and Regulations for the benefit of any government or governmental agency performing public or emergency services, including, for example and without limitation, law enforcement, disaster relief, search and rescue, and fire prevention and firefighting, to the extent that the Airports Director reasonably determines such waiver to serve the public interest and promote overall public safety. - d.
 The Rules and Regulations are in addition to, and do not supersede, all applicable federal and state laws, regulations, rules, orders, ordinances, policies, standards, and guidelines.
 To the greatest extent possible, these Rules and Regulations shall be read in harmony with other applicable authorities.
-In the event of any inconsistency, conflict, or ambiguity among such legal authorities, such authorities shall have the following priority: (i) any federal or state law, regulation, rule, order, ordinance, policy, standard, or guideline; (ii) County Ordinance No. [XXXX]; (iii) other County ordinances; (iv) these Rules and Regulations; (v) other County regulations; and (vi) the Minimum Standards.
+In the event of any inconsistency, conflict, or ambiguity among such legal authorities, such authorities shall have the following priority: (i) any federal or state law, regulation, rule, order, ordinance, policy, standard, or guideline; (ii) these Rules and Regulations, (iii) the Minimum Standards; and (iv) other County ordinances.